 Support Solana Center programs from our home base!
-We have several monthly volunteer opportunities at our Center in Encinitas that support our Food Cycle Program, Worm demonstration area, and more.
+We have several monthly volunteer opportunities that support our Encinitas-based Climate Solutions Resource Center including taking care of composting worms, e-waste recycling program support, and more.

 Support the next generation of eco-stewards!
 Assist a Solana Center educator at one of these school events, where students get hands-on experiences with composting, recycling, and other environmental subjects.
 Help build compost bins for their school, teach them to sort their lunch waste properly, or dive hands in with the worms.

 Community Outreach Booths

 Help Solana Center educate people about key environmental topics such as composting, vermicomposting, recycling, and watershed stewardship at major community or private events across the County.
 Our booths attract many visitors with our intriguing signs and interactive displays.

 Help our community learn about improving the quality of our soil, reducing waste and air pollution and saving energy, money, and water through composting!
 Assist one of our educators during a 2-hour presentation and, at the same time, learn the basics of backyard composting, Bokashi, or vermicomposting (composting with worms).

 Volunteers are the backbone of our many programs, enabling us to bring sustainable living practices to thousands of San Diegans each year.